 Our research

 Our aim is to develop new tools in organic chemistry and chemical biology that can help address important questions and challenges in tissue biology and disease.
-A major focus of this work is the production and functionalisation of biomaterials which can be used to scaffold the growth of in vitro models of both healthy and diseased tissues.
+A major focus of this work is the production and functionalisation of peptides, proteins, and biomaterials which can be used to scaffold the growth of in vitro models of both healthy and diseased tissues.
 To do this, our research spans across fundamental, applied, and translational research, broadly split across three main areas.

 Site-selective tools for protein modification